ApusApp/Swift/swift/disruptor/README.md

    * *RingBuffer<T,Size>*  is a circular buffer with Power of 2 Size
    * *WriteCursor*         tracks a position in the buffer and can follow other read cursors to ensure things don't wrap.
-   * *SharedWriteCursor*  is a write_cursor that may be used from multiple threads other read cursors to ensure things don't wrap.
+   * *SharedWriteCursor*  is a write cursor that may be used from multiple threads other read cursors to ensure things don't wrap.
    * *ReadCursor*          tracks the read position and can follow / block on other cursors (read or write).

 The concept of the cursors are separated from the data storage.
-Every cursor should read from one or more sources and write to its own outbut buffer.
+Every cursor should read from one or more sources and write to its own output buffer.

 Features
 ==========